So you’ve decided that you want to quit your day job and start your very own e-commerce empire. That’s great!

 Viability.
 Probably the most important thing – once you write your business plan, you should have a better sense of the viability of the opportunity.

 Creating a short, crisp value proposition is a good gauge for how clear your idea is.
 Write this section as if you had one minute to explain your business to a potential investor or customer.
 Then practice it over and over and over again until you feel really confident in explaining it to someone.
-Once you write this and are happy with it, use it on your website as your company description.
+Once you write this and are happy with it, use it on your ecommerce store as your company description.

 Let’s say you’re looking to start a hiking company, called Atlas Hiking Co., which sells premium performance hiking shirts.
 A possible company description could be the following: